zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 whenever a context switch occurs.

 .. note::
-    Incorrect operation may result if two or more threads use floating point registers, as the kernel does not attempt to detect (or prevent) multiple threads from using these registers.
+    The behavior is undefined, if two or more threads attempt to use the floating point registers, as the kernel does not attempt to detect (or prevent) multiple threads from using these registers.

 Shared FP registers mode